-The James R. Swartz Entrepreneurial Fellows Program fast-tracks the careers of CMU graduate students who are passionate about entrepreneurship and technology.
-Our goal is to develop each student's potential and leadership skills through a 15-month program that emphasizes hands-on experience as well as entrepreneurship curriculum.
-No more than eight Fellows are selected per year.
+The James R. Swartz Entrepreneurial Fellows Program fast-tracks the careers of Carnegie Mellon graduate students who are passionate about entrepreneurship in the technology arena.
+This highly selective program, directed by the Carnegie Mellon Center for Innovation and Entrepreneurship (CIE), is designed to develop each Fellow’s entrepreneurial potential and leadership skills through mentoring, hands-on experiences, coursework in entrepreneurship, and networking.

-This program is made possible by a gift from Jim Swartz (GSIA'66), founder of Accel Partners, a Palo Alto based venture capital firm with more than $6B under management.
+This program is made possible by James R. Swartz (Tepper ’66), founder and managing partner of Accel Partners, a Palo Alto-based venture capital firm with more than $6B under management.

 Submit application to: Dr. Emily Stark firstname.lastname@example.org.
 The application deadline is Monday, September 9, 2013 @ 11:59 pm.
 Please include the following:

 Part 2.
 Personal Statement (2pg max, 10-pt font, 1.5 spacing, 1 inch margins)